 This is one of Johannesburg's most popular escape rooms.
 It offers players three distinct experiences - the widest selection available in Johannesburg.
 Players have to work in teams to uncover clues and solve puzzles within a limited period of time.

-Formerly known as Happy Island Waterworld, Mzansi Theme Park is a waterpark with a variety of pools and water slides.
-It even has an artificial beach.
+Formerly known as Happy Island Waterworld, Mzansi Theme Park is a waterpark with a variety of pools and water slides, and an artificial beach.
+Pines Resort is another popular waterpark resort.

-Visit Pretoria / Tshwane, South Africa's administrative capital and explore Pretoria's attractions.
+Visit Pretoria / Tshwane, South Africa's administrative capital for the day and explore Pretoria's attractions.

 See my recommended places to stay in Johannesburg.